 - Automatic free meal allocation with the pupil remaining anonymous.

-- Queuing times are reduced through increased speed of service.
+- Queueing times are reduced through increased speed of service.

 - Discourages the misuse of school dinner money through spending in shops outside of the school grounds.